 Level 3 - Intensive: The child’s needs are more complex and may require an assessment to understand the range, depth or significance of the needs which may require a more intensive response; this response can be provided through a My Assessment and subsequent My Plan +.

-Level 4 - Specialist: Child and/or their family have complex and enduring additional needs and a statutory response is required.
+Level 4 - Specialist: The child’s needs are complex and enduring and a statutory response is required.

 Before support is undertaken around any aspect of the Graduated Pathway, informed consent will need to be gained from the young person and family you are working with.
 Informed consent means the young person and family are able to fully understand the reasons for consent.

 The consent form needs to be explained to the parents/young person and then signed by them to show that they consent to information being shared.
 Families should expect to be told who their information will be passed on to and why; information is shared to enable services to work together to provide the best help and support available to the family.
 It is important to revisit the consent during the course of your work particularly if new services and organisations start to work with the child, young person or family.

 When working with families please ensure that consent involves, where at all possible, both parents with Parental Responsibility (PR).
 Information should be safely shared with those who have PR in order to help them prioritise the needs of their children.

 If one parent consents to Early Help support and another disagrees we are still able to offer support to the parent and child(ren).